netspective-studios/PgDCP/lib/README.md

     * Test that all extensions required are installed and will not throw runtime exceptions
     * Test that caller has permissions to all dependencies such as schemas, objects, and will not throw runtime exceptions
 * Add `[AGorS]_hook_*` for responding to external requests from CI/CD or other webhook consumers.
 The job of the hook might be something as simple as refreshing a materialized view or something more complicated such as rebuilding all schema objects.
-* In Variant, add updatable views to retrieve / store provenance.
-* In Variant, add pg_cron-based auto-update capability (which and automatically retire old versions and refresh views).
+* In Data Vault, add pg_cron-based auto-update capability (which and automatically retire old versions and refresh views).
-* In Variant, add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML.
+* In Data Vault, add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML.

 ## Activity Log